AndrewToaster/ForgedCurse/README.md

 A C# wrapper around the CurseForge API

 # Usage
 The heart of this package is the `ForgeClient` class.
-It communicated with the CurseForge API and does it's stuff.
+It communicates with the CurseForge API and does it's stuff.

 ```csharp
 ForgeClient client = new ForgeClient();